All Episodes

 I mean, period, plain and simple.

-And there are people are going to say, and the Democrats will effectively say, Well, wait a minute.
+And people are going to say, and the Democrats will effectively say, well, wait a minute, what about Congressman Darrell Issa?

 What about others?

-Uh, Daryl is a Republican who went uh and uh had conversations in Syria.
+Darrell Issa, a Republican, who went and had conversations in Syria.

-He happens to be Lebanese uh and goes back there a lot.
+He happens to be Lebanese and goes back there a lot.

 But what he didn't do was he didn't try to introduce new diplomatic initiatives.

-So uh it's going to be an interesting uh several days, uh actually uh it's going to be an interesting several months, too many as far as I'm concerned, uh, with this whole uh running for president uh two years in advance.
+Actually, it's going to be an interesting several months, too many as far as I'm concerned, with this whole running for president two years in advance.

-But there's one place to be, uh, and it's right here on your favorite radio station, listening to Rush and the other great programming that we have here for you day in and day out, seven days a week, twenty four hours a day to stay on top of what's happening.
+But there's one place to be, and it's right here on your favorite radio station, listening to Rush and the other great programming that we have here for you day in and day out, seven days a week, 24 hours a day, to stay on top of what's happening.

-Thanks, Mike Mamone, our broadcast engineer, and of course H.R., Kit Carson, Chief of Staff.
+Thanks, Mike Mimone, our broadcast engineer, and of course, HR, Kit Carson, Chief of Staff.

 Thank you for joining me.